viksaraw/PCMLAI_Project1/README.md

 ## Problem 3.
 Decide what to do about your missing data -- drop, replace, other...
 Solution:

+1. Drop all the rows with duplicate records
-1. Ignoring missing data in Column "Car" as it shouldn't impact my analysis
+2. Ignoring missing data in Column "Car" as it shouldn't impact my analysis
-2. For  other columns,  replacing the missing record by **never**.
+3. For  other columns,  replacing the missing record by **never**.
 This is because the number of missing records when the coupon is of  that type is negligible <br><br>
    For e.g the total number of records where Coupon ==  Bar is  xxxxxx   <br>
            the total number of records where Coupon == Bar and Bar isNull =    <br><br>